Parking

 Parking in Nanaimo

-Parking is an element of every municipalities transportation system, and isn’t just for cars.
-Car or Bike parking can take place on street or off, and serves a variety of users; residents; businesses; service providers; or tourists.
-Being a public asset it is the municipalities responsibility to ensure that access to parking is fair and equitable and supports the overall vision and need of the community as outlined in CityPlan.
+Parking is an element of every municipality’s transportation system, and now includes both vehicles and bicycles.
+Car or bike parking can take place on-street or off and serves a variety of users, residents, businesses, service providers and tourists.
+Parking space is a public asset, and it is the municipality’s responsibility to ensure that access to parking is fair and equitable while supporting the overall vision and need of the community as outlined in CityPlan.

 Current City Standards include street parking (for cars and bikes) on all new roads.

-Off street parking can be located on public or private property and at grade or in a structured parkade.
+Off-street parking can be located on public or private property and can be at street level or within a structured parkade.
 The City’s Off-Street Parking Bylaw dictates what is required of new developments.

-As with all City infrastructure parking costs money to build, maintain, and operate (enforce).
-Construction of parking spaces range from $5,000 for on street to $50,000 or more for off street.
+As with all City infrastructure, it costs money to build, maintain and operate (enforce) parking.
+Construction of parking spaces range from $5,000 for on-street spaces to $50,000 or more for off-street parking.
 Structured parking could exceed $100,000 per stall (based on 2022 dollars).

 Safety: